 In 2019, the Atlanta Hawks were the first team in the NBA to join the Assist Challenge to raise awareness through basketball and has raised over $500,000.
 Learn more.

-PCF is currently funding more research related to understanding and solving disparities in African-American prostate cancer than any other time in its 25-year history.
-The money raised by the teams will be added to the more than $10 million committed to research teams focused on understanding why African-American men are affected by prostate cancer disproportionately to other ethnicities and how to address this issue with treatments and cures.
+PCF is currently funding more research related to understanding and solving disparities in prostate cancer among Black men than any other time in its 30-year history.
+The money raised will be added to the more than $30 million that has been committed to research teams focused on understanding why Black men are affected by prostate cancer disproportionately to other ethnicities, and how to address these complex issues.